spirilis/msp1202/README.md

   ``terminal_lite``
 - Easter Egg!
 The ``font_5x7.h`` font set includes 2 characters - 0x81 and 0x82 - when printed
   side-by-side on the LCD, it will display the [Texas Instruments](https://ti.com) logo ;-)
+- Using this library for doing bitmap graphics would require writing directly for the *ste2007.c* code library, and ignoring the *terminal* or *terminal_lite* higher-level functions, which are explained below.

 ### terminal implementation